rapidsai/raft/README.md

 | **Statistics** | sampling, moments and summary statistics, metrics |
 | **Distributed Tools** | multi-node multi-gpu infrastructure |

+RAFT also provides a Python library that includes
+1. a python wrapper around the `raft::handle_t` for managing cuda library resources
-RAFT also provides a Python API that currently includes infrastructure for building multi-node multi-GPU algorithms in the [Dask](https://dask.org/) ecosystem.
-We are continuing to improve the coverage of the Python API to expose the building-blocks from the categories above.
+2. building multi-node multi-GPU algorithms that leverage [Dask](https://dask.org/)

+We are continuing to improve the Python API by exposing the core algorithms and primitives from the categories above.

 ## Getting started